All chocolate comes from cacao beans. Photo courtesy of Amano Chocolate, a NIBBLE Top Pick Of The Week.

 BOUCHON

-A bouchon (BOO-shone) French for cork, is a molded, cork-shaped chocolate.
+A bouchon (BOO-shone), French for cork, is a molded, cork-shaped chocolate.
 It can be solid or filled.
+There are also bite-sized chocolate cakes by the same name.
+The bouchons in this photo are filled with hazelnut praliné (photo © Yves Thuries Chocolatier).

 BOUTIQUE CHOCOLATIER

-Often the term “boutique chocolatier” is substituted for artisan chocolatier, but they are different.
-While an artisan sells his/her handmade wares in a small shop or boutique, anyone with no skills can open a shop or “boutique” that sells chocolate purchased from elsewhere, that is not necessarily handmade or or artisan quality.
+Often, the term “boutique chocolatier” is substituted for artisan chocolatier, but they are different.
+While an artisan sells his/her handmade wares in a small shop or boutique, anyone with no skills can open a shop or “boutique” that sells chocolate purchased from elsewhere, which is not necessarily handmade or artisan quality.
 (In fact, companies like Hershey’s have chocolate boutiques—shops that sell only their products.)

 BRUT or BAKER’S CHOCOLATE